Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape 4th Generation (2020-Present) Specific Issues: Engine Problems – Oil and Fuel Vapor Leaks in the Engine Compartment

-Ford Escape Problems: One of the most concerning issues afflicting the fourth-generation Ford Escape (2020-present) is oil and fuel vapor leaks in the engine compartment.
+Ford Escape Problems: One of the most concerning issues afflicting the fourth-generation Ford Escape (2020-present) is oil and fuel vapour leaks in the engine compartment.
 This issue has led to several recalls as it poses a severe fire risk.

 The problem is caused by a defective cylinder head, which can crack and allow oil and fuel to leak into hot engine components.